hphelion/docs.hpcloud.com/apispecs/cs/working/private/Tenant.md

 # Tenant

-Tenant is a collection of services, users, and roles.
+A Tenant is a collection of services, associated with zero or more users who have access to these services via role references.

 **Status Lifecycle**